RAIRLab/lazyslate/S-Expressions.md

 # S-Expressions

-An expression can either be a propositional constant, ~~predicate~~, or compound expression
+An expression can either be a propositional constant, predicate, or compound expression

 ## Propositional constants
 Propositional constants represent a true or false statement.
 In the editor they are represented as a single fully connected alphanumeric string not enclosed by any parenthesis.